 Along with Albert and Eva, and my fabulous assistant Cheryl, I am establishing a new literary group – ‘The Friends of Ethel Turner’.
 We hope to publish a newsletter (probably twice a year), inform you about ‘Woodlands’ and forthcoming events, and let you know about Ethel’s legacy.
 The State Library of New South Wales holds the original manuscript, donated by Ethel’s granddaughter, plus many of her other papers, so there will be information about the treasures preserved there.
 If you would like to join this new group, please visit this page and sign up.
 You will only be contacted when the newsletter comes out, or a new event is planned.
 There is no fee to pay.
 You would simply be helping to support an important part of Australia’s literary heritage.
 Albert and Eva are to be congratulated on their desire to embrace the unique history of their home and to generously share it with others.

 In an era when fiction was supposed to be about ‘good’ children, Ethel Turner dared to make her seven Aussie children naughty, getting into constant scrapes and sometimes getting away with them.
-I’ll be giving a talk on Zoom all about Ethel Turner and Seven Little Australians on Sunday 16th May.
-Discover why it is such a beloved classic.
+My video talk, Ethel Turner and Seven Little Australians will help you discover why it is such a beloved classic.

 Susannah Fullerton: Friends of Ethel Turner